VoiiDz/react_todo_app/README.md

 # TO DO APP
-Check it live in the link below https://voiidz.github.io/react_todo_app/
+Check it live in this link
+https://voiidz.github.io/react_todo_app/

 ## Languages and tools